 If a case goes to trial and does not settle, a jury could determine the value of the individual's pain and suffering.
 The jury determines the amount of compensation.
 For the most part, the jury considers pain and suffering, medical expenses, and lost wages.

-It is the plaintiff’s attorney’s responsibility to get their client the highest possible recovery to compensate them for the severity of their injuries.
+It is the plaintiff's attorney's responsibility to get their client the highest possible recovery to compensate them for the severity of their injuries.
 For example, lost wages are factored in.
 If someone is not fully recovered by the time they get to trial, their lawyer needs to establish the number of lost wages.
 The lawyer must determine how long their client is going to be out of work.
 They need to establish whether their client is unable to work for a few years or for the rest of their life.
 The lawyer must identify an amount that can replace the earnings the individual would have received had they been able to continue working and that includes factoring in future raises and possible promotions.
 A lawyer can help victims calculate a valid amount because they have connections to experts who can testify on this matter and develop an estimate of the appropriate amount of compensation.
 A catastrophic injury, such as a brain injury or spinal cord damage, will lead to more damages.

 One approach for a defense lawyer is contributory negligence.
 Most premises liability cases have an active argument about contributory negligence.
 In almost all cases, there is a defect that can be seen that the plaintiff did not see.